DESIHIGH/desihigh/README.md

 :school:  Have a classroom full of students potentially interested in DESI High?
 We have an elite team of researchers from across the globe ready to get things   <a href="mailto:desihighinitiative@gmail.com">started for you</a> :earth_africa:.

 :computer:  Know someone who would love this but has no access?
-Ask us about our <a href="mailto:desihighinitiative@gmail.com">loaner laptop program</a> for the Bay Area.
+Ask about our <a href="mailto:desihighinitiative@gmail.com">loaner laptop program</a> for the Bay Area.

 <p float="left">
   <img src="./images/BayScienceFest.png", width=250>